 Let’s now assume that the weekly chart determines we are in a bear run.
 We will now be looking to initiate new short positions only.

 We are looking for the 8 SMA to move higher through the 55 SMA.
 When it does, we carefully watch and notice when the SLOPE of the 8 SMA changes from positive to negative.
 It will do this when the 8 SMA stops gaining value in one 4 hour bar and loses in the next.
-This is the 4 hour bar to initiate new short positions with 3 units.
-Again, stop placement depends on technicals of the most recent 4 hour bars.
+This is the 4-hour bar to initiate new short positions with 3 units.
+Again, stop placement depends on the technicals of the most recent 4-hour bars.

 Assuming the market starts to go down, we stay short until 1) at some point in time the 8 SMA changes slope from negative to positive, at which point we exit the entire 3 unit trade, 2) the market moves down, there is no slope change, and goes to the 144 or 233 fib number from the 55 SMA line, where 1 unit is taken off, 3) the market moves down to the next fib number [233 or 377], again with no slope change, and the 2nd unit is booked.

 There will be times when the slopes will change and the 8 SMA will not be above/below the 55 SMA line.
-In these circumstances we use only 1 ½ units to initiate a trade with the same rules above.
+In these circumstances, we use only 1 ½ unit to initiate a trade with the same rules above.

-The 4 hour chart is equally powerful.
-A more careful look at the 4 hour will show large 4 hour bar spikes that often change the slope of the 8 SMA.
+The 4-hour chart is equally powerful.
+A more careful look at the 4 hours will show large 4-hour bar spikes that often change the slope of the 8 SMA.
 The reason we chose the 8 SMA with close only, is so that we can better estimate in the next 4 hour bar period the price needed to change the slope before the period is over.
 Many times this will give us a huge profit advantage over waiting until the period is over.

 ‘The trend is your friend.’
 Market colloquialism